 As a neuroscientist who has learnt how to completely cure scary dissociative anxiety, I am passionate about aligning others with freedom.

 So, you are suffering from dissociative anxiety.
-I am writing this article to address a major query that will be ratting around your minds right now like a pesky fly.
-We refer to chronic, persistent dissociation that reduces our quality of life as DPDR, but is this not overlooking the fact that some people feel that they experience either derealization or derealization, rather than both?
+I am writing this article to address a major query that is likely rattling around in your minds right now like a pesky fly.
+We refer to chronic, persistent dissociation that reduces our quality of life as DPDR (Depersonalization/Derealization Disorder).

-Why do we group these symptoms together – may it be better to consider and treat them separately?
+Some people believe this acronym neglects to acknowledge the fact that patients experience either derealization or derealization, rather than both.
+Why do we group these symptoms together?
+Could it be better to consider and treat them separately?